hartwigmedical/documentation/accessing-hartwig-data-through-gcp.md

 ```

 The intent of the manifest is to enable the use of GCP to scale analysis horizontally across virtual machines and avoid the time and expense of large downloads.
 At Hartwig Medical Foundation this generally follows the pattern:
-* Create a VM with a predefined startup script.
+* Create a VM with a predefined startup script
 * Within the startup script, download the data you need
 * Within the startup script, run your analysis
 * Within the startup script, upload the results to your own bucket